ubc-msl/equipment_management_system/README.md

-equipment-management-system
+Equipment Management System
 ===========================

-Equipment Management System Module for Drupal 6
+This is an Equipment Management System Module for Drupal 6